gled-rs/trafficcop/README.md

     # ifconfig br-lan | grep 'inet addr' | cut -d ":" -f 2 | cut -d " " -f 1

 This means you can access traffic cop at `http://<router ip>:8080`.

+### Changelog ###

+- Updated from original source to work with default network on openwrt ( 192.168.1.x ).
+- Fixed a bug in current_profile which was returning the status of a fixed IP instead of the current client.
+- Original source was only applying rules to the down link, now rules are applied both for download/upload.
+- Updated some profiles.

+### TODO ###

+- Cleanup cleanly the tc class after a reset
+- ...